Denissychev1/node-challenge/README.md

 filtering query should be like `[["column1", "operation1", "value1"], ["column2", "operation2", "value2"]]`
 sorting query should be like `[["column1", "asc/desc"], ["column2", "asc/desc"]]`

+## Conclusion

+It has taken me 3 days working approximately 3 hours per day.
+It could be seen like it is too much time for this challenge, but as I have said earlier, I decided to remove some code because of irrational purposes of those.

 ## Instructions